-2.4 An involves an agreement with a partner where CSULB makes a commitment of resources to engage in activities with international students, universities, or other persons or entities doing business outside of the United States. include: degree programs offered abroad; articulation agreements; agreements with agents or partnerships to recruit international students; student, department-level exchange; and study abroad.
+2.4 An International Exchange Agreement involves an agreement with a partner where CSULB makes a commitment of resources to engage in activities with international students, universities, or other persons or entities doing educational business outside of the United States.
+These activities include: degree programs offered abroad; articulation agreements; agreements with agents or partnerships to recruit international students; student, department-level exchange; and study abroad.

-2.5 The international exchange agreement provides that comparable expenses are paid or waived by the foreign entity entering into the agreement.
+2.5 The International Exchange Agreement provides that comparable expenses are paid or waived by the foreign entity entering into the agreement.
 Comparable expenses may be provided in the form of matching tuition waivers at a foreign educational institution, provision of services, or a combination thereof.
-Decisions about the nature of comparable expenses, waivers, economic balances, and term and session length will be determined on a case by case basis creating the most mutually beneficial relationship between the two entities.
+Decisions about the nature of comparable expenses, waivers, economic balances, and term and session length will be determined by the International Education Committee on a case by case basis with the goal of creating the most mutually beneficial relationship between the two entities.

+2.6 International exchange agreements shall address the health, safety, and security of students, staff, and faculty in accordance with CSU and CSULB policies and executive orders.
+The CSULB Center for International Education (CIE) will ensure that all partners have sufficient written policies and procedures to address the health, safety, and security of students, staff, and faculty.
+The individuals responsible for the program abroad, be they CSU or non-CSU personnel, must have a strong command of relevant country or program-specific information.
+Prospective student participants must be provided with detailed information about the program.
+The CIE will maintain adequate documentation about the programs and the participants.
+This information includes basic student information, medical insurance, liability release, and a liability waiver for air travel.
+The CIE will provide pre-departure workshops to ensure that participating students are aware of policies and procedures regarding health, safety, and security as well as contingency plans and points of contact for emergencies included but not limited to medical emergencies, instances in which program participants pose significant risk to themselves or others, criminal victimization, natural disasters, and safety issues associated with the host location.
+The CIE is responsible for regularly monitoring these policies and procedures and for reviewing these policies and procedures every five years.

-2.6 I shall go through a formal and documented campus review process.
-The procedure for campus review will be set by the chief international officer as designated by the provost in consultation with the International Education Committee butbut will include the following:
+2.7 Proposals for International Exchange Agreements shall go through a formal and documented campus review process.
+The procedure for campus review will be set by the Chief International Officer as designated by the provost with approval from the International Education Committee and will include at the minimum the following steps:

-The International Education Committee (IEC) of the Curriculum and Educational Policies (CEP) Council serves as the review committee to make recommendations to the University President, the Provost and Senior Vice President for Academic Affairs, and the Chief International Officer regarding the creation and review of agreements for international educational cooperation (also known as linkage agreements) with such institutions.
+The International Education Committee (IEC) of the Curriculum and Educational Policies (CEP) Council serves as the review committee to make recommendations to the University President, the Provost and Senior Vice President for Academic Affairs, and the Chief International Officer regarding the creation and review of International Exchange Agreements with such institutions.

-The Chief International Officer in coordination with the IEC shall implement and publicize its approved protocol for establishing linkage agreements.
+The Chief International Officer with approval from the IEC shall implement and publicize its approved protocol for establishing International Exchange Agreements.

-A system of protocols for the creation of new agreements will be maintained by the Chief International Officer in compliance with this policy including the following: an initial point of contact in the Center for International Education, aProposal to Create a New Agreement with a common set of questions for proposing faculty and administrators concerning the proposed linkagelinkage, its fit with existing CSULB linkageslinkages, its proposed scope, and the CSULB constituency it serves.
-These responsesshall be forwarded to the IEC chair/co-chairs with appropriate background information on the proposed linkagelinkage.
+The Center for International Education shall serve as the initial point of contact for new proposals for agreements.
+The Center shall maintain template for a Proposal to Create a New International Exchange Agreement with a common set of questions for proposing faculty and administrators concerning the proposed agreement, its fit with existing CSULB agreements, its proposed scope, and the CSULB constituency it serves.
+The proposal shall be forwarded to the IEC chair/co-chairs with additional background information on the proposed agreement as deemed appropriate by the Chief International Officer.

 The IEC chair/co-chairs may refer such proposals to appropriate IEC subcommittees for recommendation.